FAQ’s

 3

-Your online library account will allow you do view your library record.
-You will be able to see all your checkouts, holds and charges that are against your library record.
+My Library Account will allow you to view your library record.
+You will be able to see all your checkouts, holds, charges and Inter Library Loans that are against your library record.

 Watch: Online library account video